-We are committed to listening to and amplifying the voice of athletes and other participants.
+We are committed to listening to, and amplifying, the voice of athletes and other participants.
 Our work is informed by broad stakeholder engagement and feedback across the cohorts that we interact with.

 We utilise our Athlete Advisory Group to provide direct feedback on work being undertaken that could affect the lives of athletes.
-This group consists of a mixture of present and former athletes from a wide range of disciplines, with each bringing a unique perspective.

 We recognise that the process of making a complaint about integrity issues can have a strong impact on a person's health and wellbeing.
 The same is true for those who find themselves under investigation for an anti-doping rule violation.
 To address this, we are committed to working with partners to improve welfare resources for those who engage with us in a complaints or investigative process.